arodio/FedStale/README.md

 ## 5. Appendix

 ### 5.1.
-CI data
+CI Data

-The 2022 Cabon Intensity (CI) data comes from *Electricity Maps*: csv files for different countries can be freely downloaded (https://www.electricitymaps.com/data-portal).
+The 2022 Carbon Intensity (CI) data comes from *Electricity Maps*: csv files for different countries can be freely downloaded (https://www.electricitymaps.com/data-portal).
 Electricity maps also proposes a paid plan providing access, through an API, to historical, real-time and **forecasted (over the next 24 hours)** data.

 Description of the data: